UW-CTRL/AA548-spr2024/bite-size-notes/week-9-e-recursive-bayesian-filter-gaussian.md

 ## Conclusion

 From the above derivation, we have proved that the Kalman filter is just a recursive Bayesian filter for the special case of a linear Gaussian system.
 This is quite profound!
 The Kalman filter was specifically designed to be optimal per the least-squares error between the predicted mean and actual state.
 The recursive Bayesian filter, meanwhile, is derived from basic probability, and in this derivation we just used the rules for how Gaussians evolve under linear systems.
-The recursive Bayseian filter may be hard to compute in general, but in this case it results in the popular and powerful tool that is the Kalman filter.
+The recursive Bayesian filter may be hard to compute in general, but in this case it results in the popular and powerful tool that is the Kalman filter.